Qaiser Naqvi

 Qaiser Naqvi is a Pakistani actress.
 She is known for her roles in dramas Main Chand Si, Humsafar, Shikwa and Ek Tamanna Lahasil Si.

 Early life

 Qaiser was born in 1958 on 8 December in Karachi, Pakistan.
 She completed her studies from University of Karachi.
 She started working at Radio Pakistan in Lahore in 1970 and also worked as a radio presenter.

 Career

 She made her debut as an actress on PTV in 1973.
 She was noted for her roles in the dramas Intezar Farmaiye, Sassi, Tapish, Mera Nam Hai Muhabbat, Chhoti Si Duniya and Uljhan.
 She also appeared in dramas Kaash Main Teri Beti Na Hoti, Moorat, Ahmed Habib Ki Betiyan, Riyasat, Tootay Huway Per and Omer Dadi Aur Gharwale.
-Since then, she appeared in dramas Humnasheen, Meri Ladli, Iqraar, Bhai, Shikwa, Kaanch Ki Guriya and Hari Hari Churiyaan.
+Since then, she has appeared in dramas Humnasheen, Meri Ladli, Iqraar, Bhai, Shikwa, Kaanch Ki Guriya and Hari Hari Churiyaan.
 In 2015, she appeared in the movie Manto and has also appeared in telefilms.